andGarc/vector-analysis-syracuse-lesson/docs/_slides/join.md

 ===

-Two more steps to group the data by TRACT and average the lead concentrations within each TRACT
+Two more steps to group the data by "TRACT" and average the lead concentrations within each "TRACT".

 ~~~r